-In 2017, for example, Charlottesville, North Carolina witnessed one of the largest protests in its history, partly in reaction to the proposed removal of a statue of slave-owning Confederate General Robert E. Lee on horseback.
+In 2017, for example, Charlottesville, Virginia witnessed one of the largest protests in its history, partly in reaction to the proposed removal of a statue of slave-owning Confederate General Robert E. Lee on horseback.
 Kari Weil, author and professor at Wesleyan University, recounts in the preface of her book Precarious Partners: Horses and Their Humans in Nineteenth-Century France: “Those who favored removal saw the statue as a monument to white supremacy.
 Those who opposed removal accused the other side of wanting to erase history, a history, we can assume, of white men riding high on their horses to rule over those only able (or authorized) to move on foot.”

 “Police on horseback during [BLM] protests not only perpetuates the image of white supremacy but also [draws] parallels to the imagery of slave owners on horseback to enslave Blacks,” says Eubanks, who also takes into account the plight of the animals.
 “Riding horses isn’t done for the benefit of horses, it’s done for the benefit of humans, so horse riding will always be a form of oppression.”

 “Horses are being weaponized, exploited, and put in harm’s way by police at these protests,” says Brenda Sanders, a food justice activist based in Baltimore, Maryland, who promotes veganism as a solution to many challenges faced by people in marginalized communities.
 She adds that “seeing cops riding astride these massive creatures positions horses as co-oppressors, and further perpetuates negative feelings many oppressed people have towards animals.
 So instead of people seeing these animals as victims of human oppression, they’re seeing them as the enemy.”